ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 as it is sent, and that the underlying work will not resume until the event handler finishes.

+This is similar to how `NSNotificationCenter` or `UIControl` events are distributed.

 ## The `Signal` contract

 **TODO**